umbraco/UmbracoDocs/Add-ons/Umbraco-Deploy/Installing-Deploy/CICD-Pipeline/index.md

 Behind the scenes what happens here is a marker file being written to disk - in the `/data/` folder and with a name of `deploy`.
 It’s by monitoring this directory for a file with this name that Umbraco Deploy knows to trigger the extraction.

 Umbraco Deploy also provides an HTTPS endpoint that can be called by an authenticated request.
-This will write the market file, which will trigger the extraction.
+This will write the marker file, which will trigger the extraction.

 Umbraco Deploy On-Premises also ships with a Powershell script, that when executed will call the endpoint, which will write the file, and which will trigger the extraction.